RouninMedia/ashiva-changelog/README.md

 ### Mar 2016
  - First idea to turn website initialiser into basic CMS with login and ability to edit pages - nicknamed "CMS3"
+ - First thoughts of using Responsive Web Design + Forms + PHP to build a touchphone-optimised CMS User Interface

 ### Jun 2016
  - First attempt to introduce editable pages (leads to learning PHP Associative Arrays)

 ### Dec 2016
- - `axe` (ACSSSS) pioneers approach in which CSS Stylesheet is grabbed as a JS String, then parsed and turned into a JS Array, then parsed and turned into a JS Object (in several years time, HTML, CSS, JS and SVG will all be turned into Da3SH Components (which are JSON) using the same approach
+ - `axe` (ACSSSS) pioneers 3-step approach in which CSS Stylesheet is grabbed as a JS String, then parsed and turned into a JS Array, then parsed and turned into a JS Object (in several years time, HTML, CSS, JS and SVG will all be turned into Da3SH Components (which are JSON) using the same approach

 ## 2017
 ### Oct 2017